franjaviersans/MD2-OpenGL-Loader/README.md

 # README #

-OpenGL application to run MD2 files models using.
+OpenGL application to run MD2 files models.

 ## Project Configuration ##
-- Need GLFW, FreeImage, GLM, Assimp and GLEW.
+- Need GLFW, FreeImage, GLM, and GLEW.
 - Add include folder with all .h files, lib folder with al .lib files and the .dll files in the root folder.